 Ecommerce has been growing at a phenomenal rate for years.
 It has given birth to giant firms such as Amazon, Shopify and others, who have ridden the wave of this incredible market opportunity.
 Yet, ecommerce comes with its downsides.
 Many retailers who are managing the transition to ecommerce, find that they lose their ability to create that human touch that made their service so unique and created powerful customer experiences.
 Transitioning to ecommerce without losing the human touch that many retailers thrive on, is one of the great challenges of this historic shift to digital.
+Finding a reliable retail IT consultant is critical to success in this industry.
 One firm has risen to the challenge.
 SWIRL believes that it can help retailers through its live video platform, which comes as close as you can get to recreating the human touch on a digital platform.

 SWIRL, founded by Kaizad Hansotia, recently secured $250,000 in funding to grow its business.
 Hansotia believes that retail needs to recreate the experience of being in a physical store, if it’s to continue to engage the attention and loyalty of consumers.
 Hansotia believes that the next stage of ecommerce will be about engaging with customers through live video platforms and using this digital analogue of the human touch, to turn engagement into sales.